muratk3n/thirdwave/en/README.md

 ---

-TR naturally shows how not to do something..
+TR lives in a seperate plane of existence, as such naturally shows how not to do something, anything..
 Its parties, coalitions are cesspools of proto-fascim, bunch of stuff thrown in some container *beforehand*, from get-go, either after coups, or in "parties" that live in the aftermath of those coups.
 Take 4 views, throw them in, done.
 Of course it is impossible to maintain incompatibilities for an extended period of time, that's where fascism comes in.

 A by-product of the approach is whatever the mix happens to be, anything that is left out, is immediately deligitimized.
 This can be